Personality styles in patients with fibromyalgia, major depression and healthy controls

-Means and standard deviations of the cognitive personality measures for the three subject groups.
+The means and standard deviations of the various cognitive personality measures for the three groups are presented in table 2.

 ANCOVAs with age as covariate indicated that the patients with MDD had significantly higher sociotropic and DAS scores compared to the HC (F(1,82) = 7.21, p < 0.01 and F(1,82) = 5.14, p < 0.05, respectively) and significantly higher DAS scores compared to the patients with FMS (F(1,85) = 3.4, p < 0.05), while the patients with FMS had significantly higher sociotropic scores compared to the HC (F(1,82) = 3.23, p < 0.05).
 The autonomy scores did not differ between groups.
 Since the sex distribution was different in the three groups, the three group ANCOVA was repeated by including only the female subjects.
 The results remained virtually the same, thereby ruling out the potential confounding role of sex.

 Since a substantial proportion of the patients with FMS met the criteria for a lifetime history of MDD according to the SCID interview, it was possible that the scores on the cognitive personality measures were confounded by high prevalence of depressive disorder among the patients with FMS.
 To test this possibility the patients with FMS were subdivided into three subgroups, one consisting of those with a concurrent MDD (N = 13), and one with those without such a history (N = 19) and one with those without a concurrent MDD but with a previous history of MDD (N = 12).
 ANOVA indicated that the FMS patients without a lifetime history of MDD were significantly less depressed as measured on the Beck Depression Inventory (BDI) both those with a concurrent MDD (F(2,46) = 4.15, p < 0.01) and those with a previous history of MDD (F(2,46) = 1.99, p < 0.05).